-CIP-007-7 Table R2 - Security Patch Management Part Applicable Systems Requirements Measures 2.4 High Impact BES Cyber Systems and their associated: 1.
+CIP-007-76 Table R2 - Security Patch Management Part Applicable Systems Requirements Measures 2.4 High limpact BES Cyber Systems BCS and their associated: 1.
 EACMS; 2.
 PACS; and 3.
 PCA For each mitigation plan created or revised in Part 2.3, implement the plan within the timeframe specified in the plan, unless a revision to the plan or an extension to the timeframe specified in Part 2.3 is approved by the CIP Senior Manager or delegate.
-An example of evidence may include, but is not limited to, records of implementation of mitigations.
-Medium Impact BES Cyber Systems and their associated: 1.
+An eExamples of evidence may include, but is are not limited to, records of implementation of mitigations, and any approval records for mitigation plan revisions or extensions.
+Medium Impact BES Cyber Systems BCS and their associated: 1.
 EACMS; 2.
 PACS; and 3.
-PCA
+PCA SCI supporting an Applicable System in this Part